 #1: Re-skill the Workforce

 Large numbers of construction employees were laid off during the housing crisis of 2008.
 Few of them returned.
 With construction picking up, the industry is experiencing a labor shortage.
-Combine the loss of workers with an ageing workforce, and you have an industry struggling to attract and retain employees.
+Combine the loss of workers with an aging workforce, and you have an industry struggling to attract and retain employees.

 Construction work is labor-intensive.
 In 2019, the average age of a construction worker was 42.6.
 Given the physical demands of the industry, more workers are likely to retire in the upcoming years.
 How can a company attract and retain workers?